 Benefit Description You Pay Inpatient hospital (cont.)
 Personal comfort items, such as telephone, television, radio, newspapers, air conditioner, beauty and barber services, guest meals and beds Private nursing care during a hospital stay All charges Outpatient hospital or ambulatory surgical center Operating, recovery, and other treatment rooms Prescribed drugs and medicines (not take-home drugs) Diagnostic laboratory tests, X-rays, and pathology services Administration of blood, blood plasma, and other biologicals Blood and blood plasma, if not donated or replaced Pre-surgical testing Dressings, casts, and sterile tray services Medical supplies, including oxygen Note: We cover hospital services and supplies related to dental procedures when necessitated by a nondental physical impairment even if we do not cover the dental procedures.
 Note: Take-home supplies, medical supplies, equipment, orthopedic and prosthetic devices are covered under Section 5(a).
+Note: Colostomy and ostomy supplies are covered under Section 5(a), Durable medical equipment.
 Note: Take-home prescription drugs and medicines are covered under Section 5(f).
 We base payment on whether the facility or a health care professional bills for the services or supplies.
-For example, when the physician bills for surgery, we pay Surgery benefits.
-PPO: 15% of the Plan allowance (calendar year deductible applies) Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount (calendar year deductible applies) Extended care benefits/Skilled nursing care facility benefits If care is preauthorized, we cover semiprivate room, board, services and supplies in a Skilled Nursing Facility (SNF) for up to 60 days per calendar year when: The stay is medically necessary The stay is supervised by a physician PPO: Charges in excess of the 60-day maximum Non-PPO: Charges in excess of the 60-day maximum and the difference between the Plan allowance and the billed amount
+For example, when the physician bills for surgery, we pay In-network: 15% of the Plan allowance (calendar year deductible applies) Out-of-network: 30% of the Plan allowance and any difference between our allowance and the billed amount (calendar year deductible applies) Surgery benefits.
+Extended care benefits/Skilled nursing care facility benefits If care is preauthorized, we cover semiprivate room, board, services and supplies in a Skilled Nursing Facility (SNF) for up to 60 days per calendar year when: In-network: Charges in excess of the 60-day maximum Out-of-network: Charges in excess of the 60-day maximum and the difference between the Plan allowance and the billed amount The stay is medically necessary The stay is supervised by a physician